PhilipsHue/PhilipsHueSDK-Java-MultiPlatform-Android/README.md

 Documentation is provided in documents such as this, other media, and code comments.

 ###The Sample Apps
-2 Sample Apps are provided to show the usage of the Hue SDK.
+3 Sample Apps are provided to show the usage of the Hue SDK.

 * QuickStart Sample App - This is a skeleton/bare bones app with the minimal functionality needed to connect to a bridge (with authentication/pushlink) including some basic code to update lights.
+Ideal starting point for a developer wanting to write their own Hue app.

 * Example App - A more complete app showing a lot more Hue functionality such as timers, groups, find new lights and gui components for controlling Hue.

+* Java Desktop App - A Java Desktop Application written in Swing showing how to connect to your Hue Lights.

 How to structure your app for the Hue SDK
 ---------------------------------------------------------